What is Depression?

 Herbal teas like chamomile, black, green, white and rooibos teas have a calming effect & are also rich in antioxidants.
 So, drinking a cup of warm tea helps relieve stress.

 Oats are active mood boosters as they release energy slowly into the bloodstream that keeps blood sugar levels and mood stable.
 Oats also contain the mood-boosting mineral selenium.

 Water is essential for our body.
-When we are dehydrated, it can severely affect our ability to concentrate.
+Dehydration can severely affect our ability to concentrate.

 Vitamin D - The sunshine vitamin